UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 These core types are primarily referred to as core "archetypes".

 ..
-Note:: Currently, the configuration files do not take into account the core archetype being modelled.
+Note:: Currently, the configuration files do not take into account the core archetype being modelled and require all parameters to be defined, even if unused (e.g. reservation statsion definitions for an ``emulation`` core archetype).
 However, future developments plan for the exemption of those options not used under the selected core archetype.
-For example, reservation station definitions under the ``inorderpiplined`` archetype will not be required.

 Configuration options within the Core section are concerned with the functionality of the simulated processor pipeline.
 These include: